 - Loss of your loved one’s services and assistance to the household, including the cost of hiring third parties to perform household tasks previously performed by your loved one

 - Loss of your loved one’s companionship, guidance, advice, affection, and society

 In rare instances, your family also may be entitled to recover punitive damages in a wrongful death claim where the at-fault party engaged in intentional or wanton conduct.
 Punitive damages do not compensate your family for any loss.
 Still, they are intended to punish the at-fault party for their behavior and deter others from similar conduct in the future.

 How Can Our Durham Wrongful Death Lawyers Help You?

 If you are grieving the loss of a loved one or family member, you may not have the time and energy to pursue a legal claim against those responsible for your loved one’s passing.
 Let our Durham wrongful death lawyers help your family by taking care of all aspects of your legal claim, including:

-- Thoroughly investigating the underlying facts and circumstances of your loved one’s death to secure all available evidence
+- Thoroughly investigate the underlying facts and circumstances of your loved one’s death to secure all available evidence.

 - Reviewing the evidence to determine how your loved one’s death occurred and to identify the party or parties that may have liability for your losses

 - Hiring expert witnesses in fields such as accident reconstruction, medicine, or finance to help us persuasively explain how the other party bears responsibility for your loved one’s death as well as the extent of the losses that your family has endured

 - Documenting final medical bills, funeral and burial costs, loss of your loved one’s future earnings, and other tangible losses, as well as helping your family persuasively explain the value of your loved one’s lost affection, companionship, guidance, and society